highbyte/dotnet-6502/docs/systems/c64/libraries.md

 loads the counter, the low byte alone does not.
 A running counter counts down to 1 and underflows in the next cycle, where it shows the latch again and holds it for a second cycle, so it never reads 0 and a continuous timer with latch N has a period of N + 1 cycles; a latch of 0 counts like a latch of 1, and a latch written in the underflow cycle is the one reloaded.
-A force load leaves the interrupt flag alone, a start clears it.
-The underflow flag shows in the interrupt control register in the underflow cycle for timer A and a cycle earlier for timer B (the 6526's timing;
-the 6526A's is not modelled).
-The interrupt output follows in the next cycle unless a read has taken the flag away, and the CPU sees it from the cycle after that: a read of the interrupt control register in that cycle still keeps an IRQ from being taken, while an NMI, latched on the output's edge, is taken.
+A force load or a start leaves the interrupt flag alone.
+The underflow flag shows in the interrupt control register in the underflow cycle, and the interrupt output follows in the next cycle unless a read has taken the flag away; the CPU sees the output from the cycle after that, so a read of the interrupt control register in the output's first cycle still keeps an IRQ from being taken, while an NMI, latched on the output's edge, is taken.
+A read that releases the output only in an instruction's last cycle is too late: the CPU sampled the line in the cycle before and takes the interrupt, and the handler then finds the register already cleared.
+Two quirks of the 6526 (the 6526A's timing is not modelled): a read in the cycle before timer B's underflow loses that flag, which is never set, though the output still follows and the register then shows only the interrupt bit; and a read in the cycle after a read that took an enabled source's flag still shows the interrupt bit, without the output being driven.
 Enabling a source whose flag is already set drives the output the same way, a cycle after the write.
 The CiaSyncedSplit sample in the Avalonia and browser menus places a raster split with a CIA timer started in a known cycle, the classic timer stabiliser, and marks where the split's edge belongs with that pipeline.
 A raster or CIA timer interrupt is dated to the cycle on which the raster line began or the CPU first sees the CIA's output, and the CPU applies its